EtiTheSpirit/XModConfig/README.md

 ***

 Are you a private individual who works on your own mods for you and your group of friends?
-Pissed off that starbound doesn't let you reference the player from any context and use logical sides (client/server) to streamline what you can and can't reference?
+Disgruntled that Starbound doesn't let you reference the player from any context and use logical sides (client/server) to streamline what you can and can't reference?
 Me too.
-Enabling Unsafe Lua enables the mod to create a global config file that can be referenced from any Lua context.
+Enabling Unsafe Lua allows the mod to create a global config file that can be referenced from any Lua context.
  - This creates `%appdata%\.StarboundModConfigs\YOUR-MOD-NAME-HERE\config.cfg` on Windows
  - This creates `~\.StarboundModConfigs\YOUR-MOD-NAME-HERE\config.cfg` on Unix and OS-X.